Crash Count for AD 34

 On May 9, 2025, during New York State’s $254-million budget negotiations, lawmakers rejected Governor Hochul’s proposed street safety measures.
 The legislature dropped a mandate for daylighting—banning parking at corners near elementary schools—deferring instead to New York City, where Council Member Julie Won’s universal daylighting bill faces opposition from the Department of Transportation.
 Assembly Member Jessica Gonzalez-Rojas, herself a crash survivor, vowed to keep fighting for daylighting, saying, 'I think daylighting would have helped me.'
 Hochul’s proposals to let the city set lower bike lane speed limits and to reclassify heavy e-bikes as mopeds were also cut.
 Critics argued these would not address core safety issues.
 The Adams administration opposes a City Council bill for e-bike registration and plates, while State Sen. Jenifer Rajkumar’s state version would shift licensing to the DMV.
 As Ben Furnas of Transportation Alternatives put it, 'A daylighting requirement would have made intersections safer around elementary schools, and it’s disappointing that this provision was cut from the New York State budget.'

-A Ford pickup struck a man on an e-scooter at 42nd Street and 30th Avenue.
-He flew.
-His head bled.
-He stayed conscious.
-The truck showed no damage.
-The man’s skull told another story.
+A Ford pickup hit a man on an e-scooter at 42nd Street and 30th Avenue.
+He flew, struck his head, and bled.
+The driver was distracted.
 A baby watched.
+The truck was unscathed.
+The man was not.

 SUV Strikes Pedestrian on Empty Ditmars Boulevard